HewlettPackard/oneview-redfish-toolkit/README.md

 ## Session Management

-As specified in the Redfish spec, the endpoints `/redfish` and `/redfish/v1` can be accessed without authentication.
-For any other endpoint, a Redfish session must be created.
+As specified in the Redfish spec, the endpoints `/redfish` and `/redfish/v1` can be accessed unauthenticated, also POST to Sessions Collection (that's how a Redfish session can be established).

 To create a Redfish session, the redfish client must authenticate himself using his own username and password sending a post request to `/redfish/v1/SessionService/Sessions`.
 Since current toolkit implementation delegates the session management to OneView, the Redfish client must pass a valid OneView user and password: